-- c) the identity of the approved maintenance organisation; and - d) the identity of the person or persons signing the release.
+- b) the date such maintenance was completed; - c) the identity of the approved maintenance organisation; and - d) the identity of the person or persons signing the release.

 Part III.
 Large Aeroplanes

 1.1.1 The Standards of this part are established by CAAM as the essential requirements in respect of all aeroplane designated in part IIIA and IIIB.
 For aeroplane certification purposes, refer to CAD 8102 Type Certificate or CAD 8107 Validation to a Type Certificate, as applicable.